 Dallas Community School is a place where students learn within their community.
-Attendance at our physical site is not required; instead, a Education Guide (licensed teacher) works with students and their parents to develop a Personalized Learning Plan that describes the learning goals and methods for the coming year.
+Although we offer dozens of excellent classes at DCS, attendance at our physical site is not required; instead, an Education Guide (licensed teacher) works with students and their parents to develop a Personalized Learning Plan that describes the learning goals and methods for the coming year.
 The Learning Plan describes what the student wants to learn and how she/he will learn it.
 It also explains the tools that will be used, such as printed curriculum, core classes at DCS, enrichment classes, etc. The parent facilities the learning activities that are outlined in the Learning Plan.
-The family schedules regular meetings and check-ins with their Education Guide.
+The family schedules regular meetings (every two weeks) and check-ins with their Education Guide.

 - Music classes

-- PE and sports classes (such as karate, swimming, fencing, etc.)
+- PE and sports lessons (such as karate, swimming, fencing, etc.)

 - Foreign language

 - Art classes and supplies

 - Immersive learning experiences at historical sites and museums

 - Fees for classes at places like Village Home in Salem and Zena Learning Center in Salem

 Dallas Community School allotment funds and resources cannot be spent on religious materials or religious instruction.

 In addition to access to the Education Guide and the Allotment, students can also check out items from the DCS curriculum lending library.
 This can include microscopes, science kits, books, curriculum, and many other materials.